isabella232/experience-manager-assets-essentials.en/README.md

 The solution focuses on simple interface and efficient search and discovery of digital asset, to ensure asset utilization, governance, and brand consistency across teams.
 The end-user experience can be via a standalone web user interface and an embedded experience in other Adobe solutions.

+> [!NOTE]
+>
+> [!DNL Experience Manager Assets Essentials] solution and this documentation are currently available for beta testing only.

 ## Contribute to the documentation

 This project has adopted the [Adobe Open Source Code of Conduct](code-of-conduct.md) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Contributing](contributing.md) article.